-Our facilities consist of approximately 61,000 square feet of research and office space located at 240 East Grand Avenue, South San Francisco, California that is leased to us until 2015.
-We have options to renew these leases for 2 additional periods of 5 years each.
+Our facilities consist of approximately 61,000 square feet of research and office space located at 240 East Grand Avenue, South San Francisco, California that is leased to us until 2016.
+We have options to renew this lease for two additional periods of five years each.
 We believe our facility will meet our space requirements for research and development and administration functions through the year 2001.